radhamusicbot/DV-MUSIC-V2/README.md

 🖍️ Only For Owner Commands :-
 - `/ping` : Show The Ping
-- `/broadcast` or `/gcast` : By Using This Command You Can Broadcast A Message To Your Bot User, Reply This Command To Broadcast Message
+- `/broadcast` or `/gcast` : Broadcast A Message To Your Bot User, Reply This Command To Broadcast Message
-- `/stats` : Show The Stats Of Bots
+- `/stats` : Show The Stats Of Bot
 </b>
 </details>